GovReady/GovReady.github.io/listings/dkan4.md

 #######################
 # Jekyll Instructions #
 #######################
 # Identify the layout template to be used for this page
 layout: listing4

 # Identify the permalink for the rendered page.
-# Tech listings should be `/tech/` to render as `http:/govready.org/tech/`
+Example: `/nodejs/` to render as `http:/govready.org/nodejs/`
 permalink: /dkan4/